If you love reading a serious mystery, but with a side of giggles, these books are for you.

 5.0 out of 5 stars Great sequel!

-We are reunited with some of the characters introduced in "Mocha, Moonlight, and Murder" and a few new characters emerge who are, well, for lack of a better word...characters!
-This book, like it's predecessor, is also fun, light reading.
+"Forever Doomed" takes place entirely on a cruise ship, ... is also fun, light reading.
 I know that sounds like an oxymoron: "murder" and "light", however, the author combines the perfect amount of humor with serious subject matter.
 And, like "Mocha, Moonlight, and Murder", there are a few twists to keep the reader guessing.
-I couldn't put it down until I finished the last page (at 5 a.m.)!
+I couldn't put it down until I finished the last page (at 5 a.m.)! —Amazon Review

 Book Three: Sweet Mystery